ryoboua/starship_royal/README.md

+# Starship Royal

-# Starship Royal is a Space Invaders inspired game with an online multiplayer component.
+Starship Royal is a Space Invaders inspired game with an online multiplayer component.

 View project at https://starshiproyal.whoisreggie.ca/